google/flax/docs/experimental/nnx/nnx_basics.md

 print(f'{model.count.value = }')
 ```

+(NOTE: Should above `static` be declared as static for jit?)
+(NOTE: I would add return type type annotations for `forward`)

 The key insight of this pattern is that using mutable references is
 fine within a transform context (including the base eager interpreter)
 but its necessary to use the Functional API when crossing boundaries.

-**Why aren't Module's just Pytrees?** The main reason is that its very
+**Why aren't Module's just Pytrees?** The main reason is that it is very
 easy to lose track of shared references by accident this way, for example
 if you pass two Module that have a shared Module through a JAX boundary
-you will silently lose that shared reference.
+you will silently lose that sharing.
 The Functional API makes this
-behavior explicit and thus its much easier to reason about.
+behavior explicit, and thus it is much easier to reason about.

 +++